The day we caught an Orkney Vole

 There are many unique aspects to the Orkney islands – the pace of life, the amazing archaeology, the wild landscape and weather – but one is less well-known.
 Orkney has it’s own subspecies of vole!

 Orkney Voles are twice the size of field voles found on mainland Britain.
 They have a stocky body with a blunt, rounded snout and they feed on the leaves, stems and roots of plants.
-Orkney Voles are active during both the day and night and live in rough grassland adjacent to moorland, or in ditches running through agricultural land.
+Unlike many other rodents they are active during both the day and night.
+They live in rough grassland adjacent to moorland, or in ditches running through agricultural land.
 Orkney Voles represent an important source of food for birds of prey such as hen harriers, kestrels and short-eared owls.
-The other main predator of Orkney Voles is the domestic cat.
+The other main predator of voles is the domestic cat.
 One of the reasons Orkney is attractive to birds of prey is that Orkney Voles represent an abundant, active-by-day food-source that is easily-caught.
 Or so I thought!

 I placed the trap in an area of rough grassland in Stenness, 200m from my house, so that I could check the trap often – first thing in the morning, at teatime and at midnight.
 The area in which I placed the trap had plenty of evidence of voles in the form of vole tunnels – circles of eaten grass.
 As Orkney Voles eat the roots of grasses, diced carrots were used as bait.
 Having the same texture as roots, carrots would also provide a water source for a trapped animal.